stanvp/stanvp.github.com/index.markdown

 photo: /assets/images/photo.jpg
 ---

-I am an Applied Scientist at Amazon Alexa AI.
+I am an Applied Research Scientist at Facebook.
+Previously, I worked on Alexa NLU and ER teams at Amazon.
 My research interests are in deep Learning, natural language processing, and virtual assistants.
 I was part of the team that launched the Alexa virtual-assistant in November 2014.

 # Publications